Vendiel/daresay-a11y/posts/auto-updating-content.md

 roles:
   - Design
   - Tech
-prio: 21
+prio: 70
 ---

 ## Description

 Content that start auto-updating automatically in parallell with other content can be a barrier for anyone who has trouble reading text quickly as well as anyone who has trouble tracking moving objects.
 It can also cause problems for screen readers.

-If content starts auto-updating automatically there must be a mechanism to pause, stop, hide or change freqsuency.
+If content starts auto-updating automatically there must be a mechanism to pause, stop, hide or change frequency.
 It could be an interactive control like a pause/restart button or by using keyboard shortcuts like the Escape key.
 It could also be solved with a checkbox where the users choose if they want the information to be updated automatically or manually (where the manual alternative reveals a Refresh button).

 Examples of auto-updating content are automatically updated weather information, stock price updates, auto-advancing presentations, chat messages and twitter feeds, displaying new participants to an online call.